-Hardware/S Recommended Minimum oftware Operating System Windows 10 (latest stable release) (64-bit) Mac OS X 10.16 or higher (64-bit) • Windows 10 (64-bit) • Mac OS X 10.13 (64-bit) Processor Intel i7 (64-bit) Amd Ryzen 7 (64-bit) Intel i5 (64-bit) Amd Ryzen 5 (64-bit) Memory 8 GB of RAM or higher 4 GB of RAM Monitor Resolution 1920 x 1080 or higher 1024 x 768 Free Hard Disk Space 20 GB or higher of free space 10 GB of free disk space Additional Hardware and Accessories External mouse Power bank Protective sleeve or padded bag Speakers and microphone or headset Webcam Power cord / charging cord / charger Internet Connection Broadband (high- speed) Internet connection with a speed of 3 Mbps or higher Broadband (high-speed) Internet connection Internet Browser Google Chrome (latest stable release) Mozilla Firefox (latest stable release) • Microsoft Edge 88+ • Safari 13+ Microsoft Office free copy of Microsoft All active WCU students are provided with a free copy of Microsoft Office 365.
+Hardware/S Recommended Minimum oftware Operating System Windows 10 (latest stable release) (64-bit) Mac OS X 10.16 or higher (64-bit) • Windows 10 (64-bit) • Mac OS X 10.13 (64-bit) Processor Intel i7 (64-bit) Amd Ryzen 7 (64-bit) Intel i5 (64-bit) Amd Ryzen 5 (64-bit) Memory 8 GB of RAM or higher 4 GB of RAM Monitor Resolution 1920 x 1080 or higher 1024 x 768 Free Hard Disk Space 20 GB or higher of free space 10 GB of free disk space Additional Hardware and Accessories External mouse Power bank Protective sleeve or padded bag Speakers and microphone or headset Webcam Power cord / charging cord / charger Internet Connection Broadband (high- speed) Internet connection with a speed of 3 Mbps or higher Broadband (high-speed) Internet connection Internet Browser Google Chrome (latest stable release) Mozilla Firefox (latest stable release) Microsoft Edge 88+ Safari 13+ Microsoft Office All active WCU students are provided with a free copy of Microsoft Office 365.
 You can download Office by logging into your ACC email.

 Adobe Acrobat Reader Adobe Acrobat Reader (latest stable release).
 Acrobat Reader may be required for course documents within Canvas.
 You can download Reader for free from the Adobe website.
-Accessibility Technology (if needed) JAWS (latest stable release) Visit the Microsoft website for details (third-party software may have an additional cost) Visit the Apple website for details (third-party software may have an additional cost)

-Third-party Your instructor may choose to include an

-Electronic electronic publisher (for example, a collection

-Publishers of readings, articles, video clips).
-Because the

-Publishers electronic publisher content varies, you may or

-may not have additional system requirements.

-Check with your instructor or with the third-

-party publisher for specific requirements.
+Accessibility Technology (if needed) JAWS (latest stable release) Visit the Microsoft website for details (third-party software may have an additional cost) Visit the Apple website for details (third-party software may have an additional cost) Third-party Electronic Publishers Your instructor may choose to include an electronic publisher (for example, a collection of readings, articles, video clips).
+Because the electronic publisher content varies, you may or may not have additional system requirements.
+Check with your instructor or with the third-party publisher for specific requirements.
+Third-party Assessment (quiz, test, or exam) , (Machine and User Authentication).
+Students will be allowed to register up to two devices.

-Third-party Additional Software

-Assessment Your program may require third-party

-(quiz, test, examination software to be downloaded, such

-or exam) as: Respondus Lockdown Browser, Respondus

-oi exaiii) Monitor, atiSECURED, ExamSoft, or similar.

-During examinations using a third-party

-software, status bar updates, tabbing, cookies,

-microphone, speakers and camera may be

-required to be enabled.

-Device Registration with ACC

-All personal devices used for assessment must

-be registered with ACC IT department to ensure

-capability and software requirements are met

-(Machine and User Authentication).
-Students

-will be allowed to register up to two devices.

 Device Types and Size Requirements

-Acceptable devices used for assessment include

-laptops (PC or Mac) with a minimum screen size

-of 11 inches.

-Please note a chromebook or tablet may NOT

-be used for assessments.
+Acceptable devices used for assessment include laptops (PC or Mac) with a minimum screen size of 11 inches.
+Please note a chromebook or tablet may NOT be used for assessments.

 Mobile Mobile device is defined as a smartphone or

 Device Use tablet computer.
 Mobile device use is

 and Support acceptable for classroom learning activities if

-allowed by the faculty.
+• • allowed by the faculty.
 However, mobile

 devices may NOT be used for any assessment

 (quiz, text, or exam).

 Full mobile support for Canvas course content

 varies by course and third-party publisher.

 Mobile Apps.
-Recent versions for iOS or Android are supported for versions makile.
+Recent versions for iOS or

 Android are supported for various mobile

 applications such as Canvas mobile and the

 official West Coast University app.
 Review the

 guidelines in the Google Play store or Apple

 App store for specific device requirements.

 Mobile Browsers.
-Full mobile support for Canvas course content varies by course, third-
+Full mobile support for

+Canvas course content varies by course, third-

 party publisher, and proctored examination

 requirements.
 For current Canvas mobile

 browser support information, visit the Canvas

 Community at community.canvaslms.com.

-Community at community.canvasinis.com.